Arthroscopic knee surgery can be used to treat a number of conditions, including:

 From there, if the underlying condition can be corrected using knee arthroscopy, a different set of instruments will be inserted into your knee through small additional incisions to treat the problem area.
 Whether you have a torn meniscus, inflammation, or a torn ligament like an ACL or PCL, your surgeon will be able to address these issues through the small incisions while viewing the relevant anatomy through the arthroscope.

-Once your surgeon is finished with the procedure, you will be kept under supervision in a recovery room for about an hour before you are cleared to return home, using crutches for assistance.
+Once your surgeon is finished with the arthroscopic knee surgery, you will be kept under supervision in a recovery room for about an hour before you are cleared to return home, using crutches for assistance.

 What to Expect After Arthroscopic Knee Surgery

 Because knee arthroscopy is less invasive than knee surgeries of the past, recovery is much faster.
-Your doctor at Gotham City Orthopedics will give you specific instructions, including exercises to help with the recovery process that are specifically tailored to the procedure performed and other personal factors.
+Your sports medicine doctor at Gotham City Orthopedics will give you specific instructions, including exercises to help with the recovery process, that are specifically tailored to the procedure performed and other personal factors.
 In most cases, normal physical activity will resume after about 4 weeks.
 For athletes, it may take a bit longer to return to the field.

 To learn more about knee arthroscopy, schedule a consultation at Gotham City Orthopedics.
 We have five offices throughout New York City and New Jersey and we're open 24 hours a day, 7 days a week.
 During your appointment, your physician will perform a number of exams to determine if arthroscopic knee surgery is suitable for you.
 As a leading sports medicine practice, our surgeons are focused on providing the most effective treatment while retaining minimally invasive techniques.
 Contact us today to learn more about how we can help.